 With Easter approaching, lots of us are scrambling to come up with tasty but simple menu ideas to serve our guests.
 One of my favourite meals to serve is breakfast or brunch, so this Spring I thought it would be fun to host a beautiful, fresh brunch to celebrate Easter.
-Let me show you some simple Easter table decor ideas as well as some easy tricks and recipes for the perfect Spring breakfast.
+Let me show you some simple Easter table decor, as well as some easy Easter Brunch ideas!

 I'm excited to be part of The Year of Feasting blog hop this year hosted by Dannyelle of Life is a Party.
 We're going to be throwing 4 parties in our homes this year, and documenting all of the ideas here on our blogs.
 Make sure to click on all of the other blog posts at the end of this post from my blogging friends to see their meal ideas!